gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Relationship to RFC 6083 and RFC 5061

-This document obsoletes {{RFC6083}}, which defined the use of DTLS over SCTP by encapsulating DTLS records as SCTP user data using the SCTP-AUTH extension ({{RFC4895}}) for integrity protection of the SCTP headers.
-That approach suffered from several limitations: it could not support SCTP user messages above 16384 bytes, it could not protect SCTP control chunks, and it exposed significant SCTP metadata in clear text.
+This document obsoletes {{RFC6083}}, which defined the use of DTLS over SCTP by encapsulating user data in DTLS records and sending the DTLS records as SCTP user data using the SCTP-AUTH extension ({{RFC4895}}) for integrity protection of the SCTP packets.
+That approach suffered from several limitations: it could not support SCTP user messages above 16384 bytes, it could not encrypt SCTP control chunks, and it exposed significant SCTP metadata in clear text.
 The mechanism defined in this document replaces {{RFC6083}} by integrating DTLS 1.3 record protection directly at the chunk level, providing confidentiality and integrity for both user data and SCTP control chunks without dependency on SCTP-AUTH.

 This document updates {{RFC5061}} by restricting the use of the Dynamic Address Reconfiguration extension when the DTLS chunk is in use.